 The Breast Lift Procedure

-- General Anesthesia: In most cases you will be asleep under general anesthesia and in an outpatient hospital setting, the safest option for the patient.
+- IV Sedation: In most cases you will be asleep under IV Sedation and in our AAASF In-office surgical suite, the safest option for the patient.

-- Surgery: With a breast lift, Dr. Wells will make incisions to remove excess skin in order to reposition the nipples on the breast, done according to your pre-op consultation and mutually agreed upon between the patient and Dr. Wells.
+- Surgery: With a breast lift, Dr. Wells will make incisions to remove excess skin in order to reposition the nipples on the breast.
 He will then reshape the breasts and reposition the tissue.
-During the surgery the nipple will be moved to the mutually agreed upon natural height.
-The nipples can be made smaller according to the patient’s preference.
+During the surgery the nipple will be moved to the mutually agreed upon natural height, and can be made smaller according to the patient’s preference.

 - Closing: Once all skin removal, repositioning and reshaping has been completed, Dr. Wells closes the incision.
 A supportive dressing will be applied and the following day this will be replaced with a bra.